glennmatlin/FIFE_manuscript/wopr/main.typ

 When plotted as a scatter-plot, four intuitive regions emerge:

-*Top-right (7,7) – "Pure brainstorming":* Seminar games occupy this space, proving useful for ideation but weak for reproducible analysis.

-*Bottom-left (1-2,1-2) – "Pure calculation":* Rigid rules or computer simulations excel at repeatability but offer poor novel insight generation.
+*Top-left - "Analytical players, analytical adjudicator":* Rigid rules or computer simulations excel at repeatability but offer poor novel insight generation.

-*Top-left – "Creative players, rigid resolution":* Negotiation games such as _Diplomacy_ exemplify this quadrant, featuring creative strategy development with mechanical outcome determination.

-*Bottom-right – "Constrained players, creative umpire":* This configuration is not common but possible, such as tightly scripted training vignettes where subject matter expert adjudicators improvise consequences.
+*Bottom-left – "Analytical players, Creative adjudicator":* This configuration is not common but possible, such as tightly scripted training vignettes where subject matter expert adjudicators improvise consequences.

-== E Seed Papers (coverage check)

-- Hogan & Brennen 2024 – _Open-ended Wargames with LLMs_
-- FAIR Diplomacy (Science 2022)
-- Lamparth et al. 2024 (two versions)
-- Shrivastava et al. 2024 (inconsistency)
-- Rivera et al. 2024 (escalation)

-All search strings must surface these five.
-// Uncomment this to include your bibliography
+*Bottom-right – "Creative players, analytical adjudicator":* Negotiation games such as _Diplomacy_ exemplify this quadrant, featuring creative strategy development with mechanical outcome determination.

+*Top-right –  "Creative players, analytical adjudicator":* Seminar games occupy this space, proving useful for ideation but weak for reproducible analysis.

 /*
 #import "@preview/blinky:0.2.0": link-bib-urls